bring/hedwig/src/shared/components/button/Buttons.md

 # Design guidelines

-{bring}
-> Buttons are a key part of Bring’s call-to-action navigation.
-The green colours guide customers to the core Bring call-to-action items.
-{/bring}

-{posten}
-> Buttons are a key part of Bring’s call-to-action navigation.
-The green colours guide customers to the core Bring call-to-action items.
+> Buttons are a key part of {Brand}’s call-to-action navigation.
+The {color} colours guide customers to the core {Brand} call-to-action items.
-{/posten}

 ### Button types